-21. Stop the engine and remove the key.
+22. Shut down the engine, and remove the key from the ignition.

-Connecting R113 Header Hydraulics to an M1240 Windrower
+Connecting R113 or R216 Rotary Disc Header Hydraulics to an M1240 Windrower

-Before connecting the hydraulics from an R113 Disc Header to an M1240 Windrower, first install the M1240 Low Pressure Case Drain kit (B6698) by following the instructions provided in the kit.
+Before connecting the hydraulics from an R113 SP to an M1240 Windrower, first install the M1240 Low Pressure Case Drain kit (MD #B6698) by following the instructions provided in the kit.

-The R113 Disc Header hydraulics connection procedure varies depending on the windrower configuration:
+The R113 or R216 SP hydraulics connection procedure varies depending on the windrower configuration:

-- Draper header ready windrowers include one set of hydraulic quick couplers which are compatible with the header drive hoses on the R113. - Disc header ready windrowers include hard plumbed hydraulics connections.
+- Draper header ready windrowers include one set of hydraulic quick couplers which are compatible with the header drive hoses on the R113 and R216 SP. - Rotary disc header ready windrowers include hard plumbed hydraulics connections.

-The R113 hydraulics bundle includes a complete set of quick couplers which can be installed onto a disc header configured windrower.
+The R113 and R216 SP hydraulic bundles include a complete set of quick couplers that can be installed onto a rotary disc header configured windrower.